-“My son is only three.
+“My son is only four.
 How can you possibly fix his cavities?”

 With the right techniques, even very young children can cope with dental treatment.
 It is important not to develop a negative attitude towards dentistry, and healthcare in general.

-Is you are concerned about your young child’s teeth and do not want them to have a negative first experience, please see a dentist before they have a toothache.
+If you are concerned about your young child’s teeth and do not want them to have a negative first experience, please see a dentist before they have a toothache.
 Once something hurts, it is usually very late in the disease process and the child is already anxious and guarding.